Zhenli Ye Gon: U.S. case against Ye Gon

-Mexican Case
+Mexican case

 In March 2007, the Mexican government entered Ye Gon's home and seized hundreds of millions of dollars in cash.
 In an interview with the news agency AP, Ye Gon explained he agreed to keep the money in his home after his life, as well as those of his family, were threatened by members of Mexico's PAN party.

 Two Chinese citizens (Yen Yongging and Fu Huaxin) were apprehended along with others on July 23, 2007.
 On December 5 United Pharm Chem had seen 19,497 kilos of a product that Mexican authorities claimed contained a controlled precursor chemical seized.
 Other individuals affiliated with his companies and the challenged importations were also arrested.
 On July 9, 2010, however, defendant Juan Llaca Diaz was declared innocent in a Mexican court, and acquitted of organized crime and drug charges.
 Mexico's Judiciary Council issued a statement noting that prosecutors had failed to prove key parts of their case, including that the substance seized was a psychotropic or narcotic drug.
-2012, two brothers of Ye Gon, who had been arrested shortly after the initial seizures in 2007, were also ordered released from custody by the Mexican courts.
+In 2012, two brothers of Ye Gon, who had been arrested shortly after the initial seizures in 2007, were also ordered released from custody by the Mexican courts.
 In more than six years since the original seizures and arrests, no person affiliated with any of these events has yet been convicted of any crime, either in the U.S. or in Mexico.

 At the time of his arrest, it was reported that Ye Gon was listed as wanted by a number of countries by Interpol, although no country other than the U.S. and Mexico ever filed any criminal charges.
 Ye Gon was said to be in the U.S. as he was supposedly spotted in Las Vegas at the moment of the seizure of the cash and in New York City afterwards.
 He was arrested without incident at a restaurant in Wheaton, Maryland on July 24, 2007.